Strata Insurance Online :: News

 CHU's 2025 Report Shows Stability in Strata Insurance Premiums Amid Climate and Regulatory Shifts

-19 Mar 2026: Paige Estritori
+14 May 2026: Paige Estritori

 CHU, Australia's leading strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current state of the industry.
 The report offers valuable insights into premium movements, the impact of weather events, regulatory developments, and emerging risks affecting strata insurance. - read more

-19 Mar 2026: Paige Estritori
+06 May 2026: Paige Estritori

 Strata Insurance Articles

-Strata insurance is a specialized type of insurance designed to cover multi-unit properties like apartment buildings and townhouses.
-It protects the common property and the shared interests of all owners within the strata scheme, offering coverage for facilities like pools, gardens, and shared structures. - read more
+Strata insurance is a specialized type of insurance designed for properties that are divided into multiple units or lots, such as apartment buildings.
+It protects the entire building’s common property and the individual interests of the owners.
+This includes coverage for areas like hallways, gardens, and shared facilities. - read more

 Strata Insurance Explained: What’s Not Covered and Why It Matters